-Bioinformatics Majors: MTH 125, CIS 161, BNF 200
+MTH 125, CIS 161, BNF 200

+Computer Science

-Computer Science CIS 160, CIS 161, MTH 150
+CIS 160, CIS 161, MTH 150

+Cyber Security Majors:
-Cybersecurity Majors: CIS 125, CIS 160, CIS 161

-Management Information Science Major:
+CIS 125, CIS 160, CIS 161 Management Information Science Major:

-CIS 120, CIS 160, CIS 161

-For transfer students, who did not take these courses at Fontbonne University, 12 credit hours of appropriate coursework will be stipulated by the faculty of the department.
+CIS 120, CIS 160, CIS 161 For transfer students, who did not take these courses at Fontbonne University, 12 credit hours of appropriate coursework will be stipulated by the faculty of the department.
 The department reserves the right to administer a test in the appropriate discipline for acceptance into its major programs when deemed necessary.

-Majors in the Department of Mathematics and Computer Science (with the exception of Mathematics for Secondary Education majors - see Major in Mathematics for Secondary Education section of this catalog) must have an overall GPA of 2.0 as well as a 2.0 GPA in the major required coursework in order to earn a BS Degree.
-To earn a minor from this department, students must obtain a minimum GPA of 2.0 in the minor required coursework.

-MAJOR IN APPLIED

-MATHEMATICS

-This major exposes students to various areas of applied mathematics, including mathematical modeling and statistics.
+A minimum GPA of 2.0 in the major is required to earn a BS degree in the Department of Mathematics and Computer Science.
+A minimum GPA of 2.0 in a minor is required to earn a minor in the Department of Mathematics and Computer Science.
+Major In Applied MATHEMATICS This major exposes students to various areas of applied mathematics, including mathematical modeling and statistics.
 Computer programming and software applications are also included in this major.
 Internships are available as MTH 284 and 484, but are not required.

-All requirements for an undergraduate degree are listed under academic policies and regulations in the undergraduate introductory section in this catalog.
+Baccalaureate Degree and Residency Requirements All requirements for an undergraduate degree are listed under academic policies and regulations in the undergraduate introductory section in this catalog.
 These requirements include a graduation requirement of at least one course in religion or theology.

-The 42 credit hours of general education requirements are presented in the undergraduate academic information section of this catalog.
+General Education Requirements The 42 credit hours of general education requirements are presented in the undergraduate academic information section of this catalog.
 A course that meets a general education requirement may also meet a course requirement in the major or a course requirement in another discipline.

-MTH 120 Discrete Mathematics (3 credits) MTH 150 Calculus with Analytic Geometry I (4 credits) MTH 151 Calculus with Analytic Geometry II (4 credits) MTH 200 Linear Algebra (3 credits) MTH 250 Calculus with Analytic Geometry III (4 credits) MTH 310 Differential Equations (3 credits) MTH 430 Algebraic Structures (3 credits) MTH 498 Senior Portfolio (1 credit) MTH 499 Senior Synthesis (3 credits)
+Courses Required for the Major One of the following two courses:

+MTH 115 Introduction to Statistics (3 credits)

+MTH 125 Biostatistics (3 credits)

+MTH 120 Discrete Mathematics (3 credits)

+MTH 150 Calculus with Analytic Geometry I (4 credits)

+MTH 151 Calculus with Analytic Geometry II (4 credits)

+MTH 200 Linear Algebra (3 credits)

+MTH 250 Calculus with Analytic Geometry III (4 credits)

+MTH 310 Differential Equations (3 credits)

+Three of the following five courses: